Xzibit: 1992–1999: Early career and At the Speed of Life

 Xzibit started to rap at 14, then under the pseudonym "Exhibit A".
-He lived in Detroit, Michigan, until primary school age.
+He lived in Detroit, Michigan, until elementary school age.
 Following the death of his mother, his father remarried and the family moved to Albuquerque, New Mexico.
 He attended Elementary and Middle School on Albuquerque's West Side, but by high school found himself getting into so much trouble that he was self-reportedly kicked out of nearly every school in the Albuquerque Public School System.
 His father, frustrated by his behavior, drove him to the office of the Marine Corps recruiter, where Xzibit swore that he would get his GED.
 While he successfully completed the program at TVI (now CNM), he continued to get into trouble.
 In an effort to break the cycle of violence and crime he found himself in, he moved to Los Angeles in his late teens.
 His first appearance on a professional record was in February 1995 on The Alkaholiks' Coast II Coast, song "Hit and Run".
 He also appeared on King Tee's IV Life "Free Style Ghetto" shortly after.
-After touring with Likwit Crew, Xzibit signed to Loud Records and released his debut album At the Speed of Life in October 1996, which peaked at number 74 on the Billboard Hot 200 and reached 38 on the Canadian Albums Chart.
+After touring with Likwit Crew, Xzibit signed to Loud Records and released his debut album At the Speed of Life in October 1996, which peaked at number 74 on the Billboard 200 and reached 38 on the Canadian Albums Chart.
 The album produced his debut single "Paparazzi", which peaked at number 86 on the Billboard Hot 100.
 It was more successful in mainland Europe, particularly in Germany, where it peaked at number 11 on the German Singles Chart.

 After spending the next two years building his reputation as a West Coast underground artist and touring with the Likwit Crew, he released his second album, 40 Dayz & 40 Nightz on August 25, 1998, which charted in the U.S. at number 58 and at number 50 in Canada.
 It spawned four singles, the most successful being "What U See Is What U Get" charting at number 50 in the United States.
 With his growing following in the West, he caught the eye of rapper and producer Dr. Dre, who secured him high-profile guest spots, such as joining Snoop Dogg on the Dre-produced hit "Bitch Please" of his album No Limit Top Dogg, and appearing on Dr. Dre's 6× platinum album 2001, on the songs "Lolo", "Some L.A.
 Niggaz", and "What's the Difference" with Eminem.
 He closed the year 1999 with his acting debut, starring in The Breaks.